ICArEHB/open-science-wiki/README.md

-# ICArEHB Open Science Wiki
+# ICArEHB Open Science Handbook

-In this repository, you can find the source code and contents of the lab wiki of [ICArEHB](www.icarehb.com).
-The wiki contains information on the different and main concepts of how to comply with our Open Science Policy.
-Not content with the information displayed here?
-Feel free to open an issue or make a pull request to suggest changes!
+In this repository, you can find the source code and contents of the [ICArEHB](www.icarehb.com)'s Open Science Handbook.

-**Link to the published lab wiki**: [https://icarehb.github.io/](https://eur-synclab.github.io/)

-This manual is always in progress, so feel free to contribute by adding features, such as:

--   images

--   changing or adding text

--   changes to the chapter structure

--   or anything else!

 ## How to contribute?